redhat-beyond/tiger/README.md

 - When you ssh into machine specify the name of the machine [ubuntu|fedora|stage]'
 - When you destroy -f machine [ubuntu|fedora|stage]

+When run 'vagrant up' choose environment (stage or dev) if you choose dev then choose OS (fedora or ubuntu) When run 'vagrant ssh' or 'vagrant destroy -f' choose the same environment and the same OS

 # Our best practices:

 - Ask questions in the Slack group.